 There is a good restaurant on site, but the ones within walking distance from the entrance are honestly far nicer.
 During our visit, the local village had a small market most evenings.
 We all loved our evening strolls, looking at the various local produce and crafts.

 This campsite was spotlessly clean and is one of Italy’s best family campsites.
-It is an ideal choice for families looking for direct beach access within easy reach of Venice.
+It is an ideal choice for families looking for direct access to the beach, within easy reach of Venice.

 3. La Rive, Biscarrose, Landes, France